dbaldridge-lab/htcf/jupyter_vscode.md

 If you need to know the actual hostname of the remote machine, you can use the hostname command in the terminal, as I mentioned in a previous message.
 This will tell you the hostname of the machine you're currently connected to, regardless of the name of the SSH tunnel in VS Code."

+TODO: Test this - if I create another tunnel will it be names n004 (another SSH connection + tunnel?)